Director, Sage Project

 I am a doctoral student in the SDSU/UCSD Joint Doctoral Program in Language and Communicative Disorders.
 I have worked closely with language for many years and wish to address some of the many issues involving the underserved multilingual populations in the San Diego area.
 It is an honor to be able to join the Sage Project, working to bring students out of the classroom and into the community.
 In 2014, I participated in community-centered service in partnership with the Sage Project and Dr. Henrike Blumenfeld’s course, SLHS 580 Communication Processes and Aging.
 The students, myself included, provided services to the elderly community through the Kimball Senior Center in National City.
 We were able to use knowledge from the course to better serve the seniors while benefiting from hands-on learning.
 The collaboration was deemed a resounding success by the students and community alike!
 I believe the Sage Project embodies a progressive, naturalistic approach to learning that is beneficial to all parties involved, and I am excited to contribute to its growth.

-I am a senior international student from Japan, majoring Graphic design at SDSU.
+I was an international student from Japan, and graduated from SDSU with a degree in graphic design.
 I started my education in the US by attending a language school in 2012.
 I originally planned to study film in the US, but my interest shifted toward graphic design because it can combine with multiple fields.
 My hobbies are making illustrations, stories, travel, and watching movies.
 I also do web design and enjoy photography.
 With the experience of being a foreigner in the US, I like to learn about different people and cultures.
 I consider that a culture is always the very roots that creating one’s personality, preferences, or sense of value.
 Therefore, my design goal is always related to culture and the best solution for multiple problems in society.
-Lastly, I am very excited about becoming a member of the Sage Project.
+Lastly, I am very excited about being a member of the Sage Project.
 I’ll do my best!

 I am an undergraduate student pursuing a degree in journalism with an emphasis in public relations and double minors in Spanish and creative writing.
 I am so excited to take the social media strategy, writing and storytelling techniques I’ve learned in the classroom and apply them to my role with the Sage Project.
 I love being part of an organization that allows students to solve real-world problems because I believe hands-on experience is crucial for college students as they take the first steps of their career.
 Outside of the Sage Project, I hold other public relations internships and serve as 2016-2017 President for the SDSU Chapter of the Public Relations Student Society of America.